Yes, our backtests indicate that there is an end of month effect in Bitcoin and this can potentially be a viable turn of the month trading strategy.

 To make a turn of the month trading strategy we start by doing optimization of both the entry and the exit: we enter at the close x days prior to the new month, and we exit n days after we enter a new month.
-We emphasize that we use trading days – not calendar days.
-They can be completely different.
+Keep in mind that Bitcoin is 24/7 market.

 This is the result of our optimization (100 different simulations):